Menu

-We live in an age where it seems like Mums are predisposed to guilt.
-Especially those millennial Mums who look to the digital realm for advice, support and succour.
-There’s a lot of wonderful sage advice imparted from mother to mother online… but there’s also a truly unfortunate degree of shaming and guilt tripping that no new Mum should have to endure.
-It can feel as through the lens of social media places parents under never-ending scrutiny.
+We live in an age where Mums seem predisposed to guilt, especially millennial Mums who look to the digital realm for advice and support.
+There’s a lot of excellent sage advice imparted from mother to mother online… but a truly unfortunate degree of shaming and guilt-tripping that no new Mum should endure.
+It can feel like the lens of social media places parents under never-ending scrutiny.
 We feel obliged to present an image of perfect parenthood to the world.
-And if we’re unable to comply with the stereotypical image of a perfect family it can add to the existing insecurities that are all-too common among new Mums.
+And if we cannot comply with the stereotypical image of a perfect family, it can add to the existing insecurities that are all too common among new Mums.

 Image by Nikolay Osmachko via Pexels